Rohit5a3/Java-codes/README.md

 # Java-codes
-This includes some basics java and some java experiments
+This includes some basics and java experiments